Lynching of Irving and Herman Arthur

 African Americans Irving "Ervie" Arthur (1903–1920) and his brother Herman Arthur (1892–1920), a World War I veteran, were lynched—burned alive—at the Lamar County Fairgrounds in Paris, Texas, on July 6, 1920.
 The event extended and amplified regional and national flashpoints for justice.
 It happened just a year after the racial violence of 1919's Red Summer.
 The family was attacked by some of the town's white population and were forced to flee to the north, mostly settling in Chicago.
-This and other attacks on Black Americans encouraged civil rights groups to fight against lynchings in America.
+This and other attacks on Black Americans encouraged civil rights groups to fight against lynchings in the United States.
 Media outlets reported on the 100-year-old anniversary but the memorial events were scaled down due to the COVID-19 pandemic.